pierre-rouleau/pel/doc/pel-manual.rst

   - ``pel-insert-iso8601-timestamp`` inserts a ISO 8601 conforming date and time string.

-The PEL binding include more commands, some are Emcas standard commands, other are from other packages.
+The PEL binding include more commands, some are Emacs standard commands, other are from other packages.
 All are listed in the `Inserting Text`_ PDF documentation.